 - A ultra-slim 10kW brushless DC motor, mounted on the crankshaft

 Long story short, these technical details fully convinced me, and I had to get one of these fascinating two-seaters.
-Unfortunately, Honda did not sell many of these in the old Country, especially not in Germany, where at that time clean Diesel engines were regarded the future of Automotive.
+Unfortunately, Honda did not sell many of these in the old country, especially not in Germany, where at bak in the early 2000s clean Diesel engines were regarded the future of Automotive.
 Only about 100 of these little cars made their way to customers here.

 Now, I have to say that an ecologial lifestyle is very important for me.
 I value it much higher if someone fixes something that breaks, instead of just buying new.
 I apply the same principle to cars, and tend to buy the kind of cars that other people would simply scrap, and then invest tons of effort to bring them to life again.